This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 What was the original Golden Gate Bridge toll in 1937?

 The original toll when the Golden Gate Bridge opened on May 28, 1937 was 50 cents each way for a car, plus 5 cents for each additional passenger.
 A round trip cost $1.00 for a solo driver.
-Adjusted for inflation, that 50-cent toll would be approximately $11 in 2026 dollars, which is actually more than the current FasTrak rate of $8.75.
+Adjusted for inflation, that 50-cent toll would be approximately $11 in 2026 dollars, which is roughly the current FasTrak rate of $10.25.

 When did the Golden Gate Bridge stop accepting cash?